hclimente/academic-kickstart/content/home/experience.md

   location = "Barcelona"
   date_start = "2013-12-01"
   date_end = "2016-08-31"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Large-scale analysis of the involvement of alternative splicing in cancer."""

 +++